-ARTIC CLE 10 GRIEVANCE 10.H.3.4 - 10.I 1 2 3 3.4 Neither District nor grievant shall be permitted to as evidence before the Arbitrator which was not pre- disclosed, and requested to be ruled upon at the Cl viously asserted or 4 5 6 Arbitrator shall consider only those issues properly previous steps as required within this Article. / carried through all 7 8 3.5 The decision of the Arbitrator shall be final and be subject to the Arbitration. nding on all parties 9 10 11 l.
-Joint Training 12 13 14 discip linary a shall conduct joint training on processing griection, provided that they develop a plan for such tra hall endeavor to agree on such a plan within 60 day ining by consensus.
+ARII CLE 10 GRIEVANCE 10.H.3.4 - 10.I 1 2 3 4 5 3.4 Neither District nor grievant shall be permevidence before the Arbitrator which wadisclosed, and requested to be ruled upor Arbitrator shall consider only those issued previous steps as required within this Articles. s not previously asserted or at the Chancellor level.
+The s properly carried through all 6 7 8 9 3.5 The decision of the Arbitrator shall be fir subject to the Arbitration. al and binding on all parties 10 11 I. Joint Trainin g.
+12 13 14 15 disciplinary a shall conduct joint training on process action, provided that they develop a plan fo shall endeavor to agree on such a plan with ent. r such training by consensus.